IntegratedSalad/LocalChat/design.md

    [^1]: [Wikipedia on mDNS](https://en.wikipedia.org/wiki/Multicast_DNS#Protocol_overview)
    1. If service was already registered, do not register it twice.
-(TODO: Should this application work in background?) meaning, if someone writes a message to a user, where their application was closed, (but not the service) should they receive the messages?
+(TODO: Should this application work in background?) meaning, if someone writes a message to a user, where their application was closed, (but not the service) should they receive the messages? -> Closing the application means closing the service.
 3. UI initialization.
 This can mean a CLI or GUI aplication.
 (TODO: Build for different targets?)
 4. Main Program Loop:
    1. Accept user input AND